Discrete Linear Groups containing Arithmetic Groups: Introduction

-We now describe the proof of Theorem \ref{spllinear}.
-If Theorem \ref{ranktwo} is to be applied directly, then the dimension of the maximal compact of $SL_n(\R)$ must be less than the dimension of $SL_3(\R)$, which can only happen if $n=4$; instead, what we will do, is to show that the group generated by $SL_3(\Z)$ (in the top left hand corner of $SL_n(\R)$ as in the statement of Theorem \ref{spllinear}) and a conjugate of a unipotent root subgroup of $SL_3(\Z)$ by a generic element of $\Gamma $, (modulo its radical), is a Zariski dense {\it discrete} subgroup of $SL_4(\R)$.
-By applying Corollary \ref{SLn} for the pair $SL_3(\R)$ and $SL_4(\R)$, we see that the Zariski dense discrete subgroup $\Gamma $ of $SL_n(\R)$ contains, virtually, a conjugate of $SL_4(\Z)$. \\
+We now briefly describe the proof of Theorem \ref{spllinear}.
+If Theorem \ref{ranktwo} is to be applied directly, then the dimension of the maximal compact of $\SL_n(\R)$ must be less than the dimension of $\SL_3(\R)$, which can only happen if $n=4$; instead, what we will do, is to show that the group generated by $\SL_3(\Z)$ (in the top left hand corner of $\SL_n(\R)$ as in the statement of Theorem \ref{spllinear}) and a conjugate of a unipotent root subgroup of $\SL_3(\Z)$ by a generic element of $\Gamma $, (modulo its radical), is a Zariski dense {\it discrete} subgroup of $\SL_4(\R)$.
+By applying Corollary \ref{SLn} for the pair $\SL_3(\R)$ and $\SL_4(\R)$, we see that the Zariski dense discrete subgroup $\Gamma $ of $\SL_n(\R)$ contains, virtually, a conjugate of $\SL_4(\Z)$. \\

-We can apply the same procedure to $SL_4$ instead of $SL_3$ and obtain $SL_5(\Z)$ as a subgroup of $\Gamma $, ..., and finally obtain that $\Gamma $ virtually contains a conjugate of $SL_n(\Z)$.
+We can apply the same procedure to $\SL_4(\R)$ instead of $\SL_3(\R)$ and obtain $\SL_5(\Z)$ as a subgroup of $\Gamma $, etc, and finally obtain that $\Gamma $ virtually contains a conjugate of $\SL_n(\Z)$.
 This proves Theorem \ref{spllinear}.
 The proof of Theorem \ref{symplectic} is similar: use Corollary \ref{Spn} in place of Corollary \ref{SLn}. \\

+When $H$ has real rank one, the answer to the counterpart of Question \ref{nori} is in the negative: \\

+For $G$ of rank two or higher, work of D. Johnson and J. Millson in \cite{J-M} produces a Zariski dense subgroup $\Gamma$ of $\SL_n(\R)$, isomorphic to a lattice in $SO(n-1,1)$ (hence of infinite co-volume in $\SL_n(\R)$) and intersecting a subgroup $H$ isomorphic to $SO(n-2,1)$ in a lattice $\Delta$ (see Remarque 1.3 of \cite{Ben1} and Corollaire 2.10 of \cite{Ben2}). \\

-When $G$ has real rank one, we show (Theorem \ref{rankone}), that the answer to the counterpart of Question \ref{nori} is in the negative!
-That is, given $H\subset G$ with $\R-rank (G)=1$, and a lattice $\Delta \subset H$, one can always produce a Zariski dense discrete subgroup $\Gamma $ in $G$ which is not a lattice in $G$, whose intersection with $H$ is a subgroup of finite index in $\Delta$.
+Even if $G$ has rank one, given a proper subgroup $H< G$ and a lattice $\Delta < H$, one can always produce a Zariski dense discrete subgroup $\Gamma$ in $G$ which is not a lattice in $G$, and whose intersection with $H$ is a subgroup of finite index in $\Delta$ (Theorem \ref{rankone}).
 The method is essentially that of Fricke and Klein \cite{F-K} who produce, starting from Fuchsian groups, Kleinian groups of infinite co-volume, by using a ``ping-pong'' argument. \\

+At the suggestion of the referee, we make some remarks on extension of these methods to groups over non-archimedean fields.
+The lattices in such groups are known to be co-compact and therefore do not contain unipotent elements.
+Therefore, the algebraic methods of of the present paper, proving that certain subgroups are lattices, by exhibiting many unipotent elements, do not work.
+However, if the subgroup $H$ operates on $G/P_0$ with positive dimensional isotropy groups, then it can be shown by similar methods that a Zariski dense discrete subgroup of $G$ which intersects $H$ in an irreducible lattice, is a super-rigid group. \\